georgianaarosoae/Android-Medical-Quiz-App/README.md

 ## Description
 The Medical Quiz App is a mobile application developed for Android devices.
 It aims to test users' knowledge in the medical field through a series of interactive quizzes.
-The app provides msingle-choice questions on various medical topics, allowing users to learn and test their understanding of medical terminology, anatomy, diseases, and treatments.
+The app provides single-choice questions on various medical topics, allowing users to learn and test their understanding of medical terminology, anatomy, diseases, and treatments.

 #### Technologies Used